-“Testing for Methylglyoxal is a clear and unambiguous way of informing consumers that the unique high antibacterial activity of this honey is truly, special and exclusively applicable to MGO Manuka Honey.” >
+“Testing for Methylglyoxal is a clear and unambiguous way of letting consumers know that the unique high bioactivity of this honey is really, special and only applicable to the MGO Manuka Honey.”

 Quate from Professor Peter Molan – discoverer UMF – University of Waikato (New Zealand)